 The Feast of Easter is celebrated on a consecutive Friday (Good Friday), Saturday (Joyous Saturday), and Sunday (Easter Sunday).
-Easter Sunday is celebrated on the first Sunday after the first full moon that falls on on or after March 21.
+Easter Sunday is celebrated on the first Sunday after the Spring Equinox, unless the Equinox falls on a Sunday, in which case Easter Sunday is celebrated on the day of the Equinox.